 The court finds that the spying out of the data in the present case exceeds the de minimis threshold and can thus result in a claim for damages.
 In addition, the spied-out data became known to a larger group of people, which violates the plaintiff's interests to a great extent.

-Taking into account the "nature, gravity, duration of the breach, degree of fault, measures taken to mitigate the damage suffered by the data subjects, previous relevant breaches and the categories of personal data concerned", the court set the amount of damages at €5,000.
-However, the court does not go into further detail on a concrete determination of the immaterial damage.
+Taking into account the "nature, gravity, duration of the infringement, degree of fault, measures taken to mitigate the damage caused to the persons concerned, previous relevant infringements and the categories of persons concerned". personal data", the court set the amount of damages at is set at € 5,000.
+A concrete determination of the immaterial damage however, the court does not go into further detail.

 Conclusion